nmc97/metabarcoding_at_cefas_tutorial/docs/source/metabarcoding-getting_started.rst

 - Count number of Taxa

-- Treat as a sample of the overal population and attempt to calculate the population - Chao
+- Treat as a sample of the overall population and attempt to calculate the population - Chao

 - Level of evenness - how evenly they split